skypilot-org/skypilot/docs/source/reference/cloud-administration.rst

 AWS
 -------------------------------

+.. _aws-sso:

 AWS SSO
 ~~~~~~~~~~~
 `AWS IAM Identity Center <https://aws.amazon.com/iam/identity-center/>`_ (Successor to AWS Single Sign-On, or SSO) is supported.

-To use it, simply ensure that your machine `has AWS CLI V2 installed <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>`_.
-Use the following to check:
+To use it, ensure that your machine `has AWS CLI V2 installed <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>`_ (by default, ``pip install skypilot[aws]`` installs V1; V2 cannot be installed via pip).

+You can use the following to check version:

 .. code-block:: console